AlexanderLJX/SecureEnterpriseLAN-ICT2217/configuration.md

 access-group traffic_dmz in interface dmz access-group traffic_jumphost in interface jumphost

+access-list INSIDE_OUT extended deny ip 192.168.20.0 255.255.255.0 any
+access-list INSIDE_OUT extended permit ip any any access-group INSIDE_OUT out interface inside

+access-list OUTSIDE_IN extended permit tcp any any established access-list OUTSIDE_IN extended permit udp any any eq 53 access-list OUTSIDE_IN extended permit icmp any any echo-reply access-group OUTSIDE_IN in interface outside

 !
 Define an access list for NetFlow traffic access-list NETFLOW_TRAFFIC extended permit udp 192.168.0.0 255.255.0.0 host 192.168.3.2 eq 9996
 access-list NETFLOW_TRAFFIC extended permit udp 192.168.5.0 255.255.255.0 host 192.168.3.2 eq 9996